Jarrette Fellows Jr. is founder, publisher and editor-in-chief of Compton Herald.

 It is an understatement to say that print publishing in Compton is an uphill struggle.
 Acquiring enough sustainable advertising while a newspaper is in it’s infancy is always a major challenge.
 Still, Fellows managed to gain ground, publishing a 16-page broadsheet newspaper practically on his own — writing, editing, paginating, selling ads, and distributing the newspapers — albeit in spurts on the strength of know-how, faith, determination and extraordinary work ethic.

 The work-ethic part of this story is the most remarkable.
-Fellows, 62, suffered a stroke in November 2013 that paralyzed his left extremities — hand, arm and leg — landing him in the hospital for eight weeks.
+Fellows, at 62, suffered a stroke in November 2013 that paralyzed his left extremities — hand, arm and leg — landing him in the hospital for eight weeks.

 During confinement, he had to learn how to walk all over again and to use his left hand and arm.
 Of course, Fellows could not use a computer to compose stories and he was confined to a wheelchair.